 For older iOS versions, visit Settings > Notifications > Messages > and Turn OFF Show in Notification Center.
 Restart your iDevice and then turn Show in Notification Center back ON.

 Toggle Message Notifications Off and then Back On

 Return to Notifications > Messages and toggle OFF.
 Then turn off your iDevice and turn it back on.
-Then turn notifications back on for messages and it often fixes the problem.
+Then turn notifications back on for messages, and it often fixes the problem.

 No notifications or alerts when the phone is locked?

 Not getting notified of messages coming in when iPhone or another iDevice is locked?
-If you’re not seeing or hearing any alerts only when your iPhone or iDevice is locked (display sleep mode,) check that you have enabled Show on Lock Screen.
-Go to Settings > Notifications > Messages and verify that Show on Lock Screen is toggled on.
+If you don’t see or hear any alerts when your iPhone or iDevice locks (display sleep mode,) enable the Show on Lock Screen setting.

-For sound alerts, also check that Settings > Notifications > Messages > Sounds has an alert type selected and does not display None or Vibrate Only, unless that’s the setting you want.
+For sound alerts, also check that Settings > Notifications > Messages > Sounds has an alert type selected and does not display None or Vibrate Only unless that’s the setting you want.